sqrol/SoftV.Docs/docs/robocad/libraries/algaritm/titan-limits.md

 title: Limit ports of motor controller board
 ---

-# Limit ports of motor controller board
+# Limit-ports of motor controller board

-Limit ports of the motor controller board are used to get boolean values from buttons and similar components.
+Limit-ports of the motor controller board are used to get boolean values from buttons and similar components.

 #### Example: